ibm-cloud-docs/EventStreams/satellite_provisioning.md

     If the Cloud {{site.data.keyword.cos_short}} instance is on {{site.data.keyword.Bluemix_notm}}, ensure that the bucket is in the same region as the {{site.data.keyword.messagehub}} Satellite instance's control region.
     If the Cloud {{site.data.keyword.cos_short}} instance is on Satellite, ensure that the Cloud {{site.data.keyword.cos_short}} instance's location is the same as the {{site.data.keyword.messagehub}} Satellite instance's location.

-    To obtain {{site.data.keyword.messagehub}} Satellite instance's control region or location, check its CRN.
-For example:
+    To obtain {{site.data.keyword.messagehub}} Satellite instance's control region or location, check its CRN, as in the following example.

     ```text
     crn:v1:bluemix:public:messagehub:satloc_dal_c9ntbe5f0gmsm06ofoq0:a/b5b95705e299425cb5c3c82e54d4533b:6b6e769a-f3c8-4e36-aa59-0736cdc036af::